Nissan Rogue 2008-2013 and Rogue Select 2014-2105 : problems, fuel economy, engine

 How much does it cost to buy a used car?

-Read more what to look for when buying a used car.
+Read more: What to look for when buying a used car.
 Before buying, have the vehicle properly inspected.

 Maintenance: Nissan recommends changing your engine oil and filter every 3,750 miles or 3 months; 5W-30 is the recommended viscosity.
 You can find the maintenance schedule in the Service and Maintenance Guide, which can be downloaded from the U.S. Nissan Owners website.
-See the link section below.

 You might also be interested: